mirage/mirage-www/tmpl/blog/introducing-x509.md

 any of these extensions is marked critical, we refuse to validate the chain.
-To keep our main authentication free of side-effects, it currently uses the timestamp when the authenticator was created rather than when it is used (this isn't a problem if lifetime of the OCaml-TLS process is short, as in the worst case the lifetime of the certificates can be extended by the lifetime of the process).
+To keep our main authentication free of side-effects, it currently uses the timestamp when the authenticator was created rather than when it is used (this isn't a problem if lifetime of the OCaml-TLS process is comparatively short, as in the worst case the lifetime of the certificates can be extended by the lifetime of the process).

 [OCSP]: http://en.wikipedia.org/wiki/Online_Certificate_Status_Protocol